nhsconnect/gpconnect/pages/development/development_branch_surgeries.md

 The following query to read a `Patient` resource is being sent to the patient's GP practice identified by the ODS code `D82809`:

 <code class="highlighter-rouge">https://provider.nhs.uk/<b>D82809</b>/STU3/1/gpconnect/Patient/1</code>

+### Implications for Access Record

+There are no implications for Access Record because the patient's record is requested from the GP practice as a whole and not from an individual surgery.

 ### Implications for Appointment booking